-(4) Unearned Revenues
+Note 4: Unearned Revenues

 Proposition 1B funds (PTMISEA grants) allocated to the City by VCTC for specific transportation infrastructure projects are considered earned when they are properly spent for the specific projects authorized.
 Allocations received but not used are recorded as unearned revenues.
 In addition, unearned revenues include amounts due from VCTC that were not collected within the City's availability period.
+Refer back to Note 1 for additional information on the receipt of unearned Proposition 1B funds.

-The balance of unearned revenues as of June 30, 2018 consists of the following:
+The balance of unearned revenues as of June 30, 2019 consists of the following:

-Unearned revenue at July 1, 2017 \$ 290,138

-Earned revenue (7,949 )

-Unearned revenue at June 30, 2018 \$ 282,189
+Unearned Revenue at July, 2018 \$ 282,189 Earned Revenue - Receipt of additional unearned Prop1B 801,877 Unearned Revenue at June 30, 2019 \$ 1 ,084,066

-(5) Restrictions
+Note 5: Restrictions